akki5993/todoapp/README.md

 8) (GET REQUEST)    "/logout"  -  set tocken to empty and rediret login page
 9) (GET REQUEST)    "/users"   -   Get All Registered User

-Note:- i know this is not what u want ,it is my mistake to understand things. this is note proper node.js app.i will definitely try to make this fix.Pagination & search Query feaature not there

-Mistakes : -
-1) this is not folollow proper REST Apis structure
-2) i should have to maintain proper foldet structure

-* i assure you give me a day i will definitely make proper REST Apis for this assignment.